ISA World Congress of Sociology

 - online sessions if all presenters will be presenting online.
 A meeting room will be assigned for those who wish to watch the session at the venue.

 - hybrid sessions in all other cases.
 The audience will be able to choose whether to attend these sessions in person or virtually.

 Chairs/Co-Chairs of in-person and hybrid sessions are expected to be present in-person on-site.
-In case the chair of a hybrid session cannot participate in-person, s/he should delegate this function to one of the participants present in Melbourne to welcome those who are in the room and launch the zoom application
+In case the Chair or co-Chair cannot participate in-person, s/he should delegate this function to one of the presenters present on-site to welcome those who are in the room and launch the zoom application.

 The below listed sessions will have in-person format only:

 - Roundtable Sessions (concurrent running roundtable presentations in one room)